Пункт 67. Manual Page: configure

 installation in the usual search paths.
 An explicit

-path will cause configure
+path will cause configure to look in

-path/lib
+path/lib and

-for the relevant files.
+path/include for the relevant files.

 Finally, the path may specify specific include and